Ballina, County Mayo: Bus

 Ballina Bus Station is host to a Bus Éireann bus depot.
-Bus Éireann have stated that they intend to develop services similar to the 24-hour Dublin-Belfast route on the Ballina-Dublin route.
+As of 2008, Bus Éireann reportedly stated an intention to develop services similar to the 24-hour Dublin-Belfast route on the Ballina-Dublin route.
 The route currently runs seven services a day between Ballina and the capital.
-In 2007 Bus Éireann launched a direct bus from Dublin Airport to Ballina.
+In 2007, Bus Éireann launched a direct bus from Dublin Airport to Ballina.
 A Ballina to Enniscrone bus is run by several companies during the summer months.

 Rail

 Ballina railway station is located on the N26 beside the bus station.
-Departing trains stop at Foxford before terminating at Manulla junction where passengers can connect to trains going to Castlebar, Westport or Dublin (Heuston Station).
-Trains to Dublin operate three times daily and on Friday evenings a train operates direct from Dublin to Ballina.
+Departing Iarnród Éireann passenger trains stop at Foxford before terminating at Manulla junction, where passengers can connect to trains going to Castlebar, Westport or Dublin (Heuston Station).
+Trains to Dublin operate three times daily; on Friday evenings a train operates direct from Dublin to Ballina.

 Ballina is a major rail freight hub, with a direct freight line from the town to Waterford Port transporting pulpwood for Coillte, and as of late 2009, a direct Dublin Port line.
-This new line is used to transport containers of Coca-Cola concentrate from the town's plant, removing almost 4,000 trucks off Irish roads.
-It was suggested in the McCarthy Report the line from the Manulla junction to Ballina be closed, resulting in the loss of these freight lines.
-However CIÉ has since stated that it has absolutely no intention to close this line, which it said is the only profitable freight line in the country.

 Air

-Ireland West Airport Knock (Knock Airport, NOC) is about 50.7 km, or 31.5 miles from Ballina.
-Bus Éireann now runs a shuttle service about five times a day from the airport to Charlestown, from where commuters can get a connecting bus to Ballina.
+Ireland West Airport (Knock Airport, NOC) is about 50.7 km, or 31.5 miles from Ballina.
+Bus Éireann runs a shuttle service about five times a day from the airport to Charlestown, from where commuters can get a connecting bus to Ballina.

-Social life and culture
+Tourism and culture

-Ballina's entertainment scene is supported by a number of traditional pubs, late bars and a variety of restaurants.
+Museum and arts

-The Old Newman Institute building on Barrett Street is home to the Ballina Arts Centre, which was redeveloped to incorporate a new auditorium, dance studio, rehearsal space, exhibition gallery and coffee shop between 2009 and 2011.
+Between 2009 and 2011, the former Newman Institute building on Barrett Street was redeveloped into the Ballina Arts Centre, a multi-disciplinary creative hub.

-In 2009 the Jackie Clarke Collection went on display when the Clarke Museum opened in the old provincial bank.
-During his lifetime Jackie Clarke sourced and purchased many unique documents that scholars had believed to be lost, including sole surviving copies of publications, rare handbills and proclamations, unpublished manuscripts and political writings.
-He donated all his collections to the state, under the condition they would stay in Ballina.
+In 2009, the Jackie Clarke Collection went on display when the Clarke Museum opened in the old provincial bank.
+During his lifetime, Clarke sourced and purchased a number of rare documents, including sole surviving copies of publications, rare handbills and proclamations, unpublished manuscripts and political writings.
+He donated his collections to the state, under the condition that they would stay in Ballina.